-Dust Hill Zone is a fan game demo created by Jan Abaza, the founder of Area 51.
-Based on the infamous mock-up of the Dust Hill Zone (often thought to be an in-game screenshot at the time), this game is an attempt by Jan to what he thought the Dust Hill Zone would have been like.
+Dust Hill Zone is a fan game demo created by Jan Abaza, the founder of Sonic the Hedgehog Area 51.
+Based on the infamous mock-up of the Sand Shower Zone (often thought to be Dust Hill Zone at the time), this game is an attempt by Jan to what he thought the Dust Hill Zone would have been like.
 Only a demo version from 1999 is known to exist, for Windows.

 The game uses a very simple platforming engine.
 Sonic has rather high acceleration, so he reaches top speed quickly.
 Upon pressing the Ctrl key, Sonic will jump.
-If the Ctrl key is held down, Sonic will continue to hop the moment he hits the ground, however he will not remain in his spin attack form the entire time, and will be vulnerable to enemies.
+If the Ctrl key is held down, Sonic will continue to hop the moment he hits the ground, however he will not remain in his Spin Attack form the entire time, and will be vulnerable to enemies.
 Sonic's movement speed resets whenever he lands on the ground, which slows him severely.
-Sonic is also able to do a peel out movement similar to the one in Sonic CD by holding the down arrow key and pressing the left or right arrow key.
+Sonic is also able to do a Peel Out movement similar to the one in Sonic the Hedgehog CD by holding the down arrow key and pressing the left or right arrow key.

-The game itself consists of a single zone with 2 acts, in which Sonic travels through sand dunes and rock caves, as gathered from that Dust Hill Zone mock-up.
+The game itself consists of a single zone with 2 Acts, in which Sonic travels through sand dunes and rock caves, as gathered from that Dust Hill Zone mock-up.
 The first slope of sand is a conveyor belt, most likely used to provide an explanation as to why Sonic is so out of place in the mock-up.
-The end of act 1 has a level sign, as does the end of act 2.
+The end of Act 1 has a Signpost, as does the end of Act 2.
 There is no boss.
-Upon completion of act 2, the game resets to the title screen.
+Upon completion of Act 2, the game resets to the title screen.

-At the end of act 1, and the start of act 2, the background is that of an mock-up of the Hidden Palace Zone, simulating a deep cave environment.
+At the end of Act 1, and the start of Act 2, the background is that of an mock-up of Hidden Palace Zone, simulating a deep cave environment.
 Music throughout the game is that of Quartz Quadrant present, from the Japanese and European Sonic CD soundtrack, albeit low quality.
 This may be due to a now defunct theory from Area 51 that Dust Hill Zone was related to Quartz Quadrant.

-Act 2 does not have a proper boundary.
-Thus, if Sonic walks off the left edge of the screen in Act 2, he will fall off the stage.
+- Act 2 does not have a proper boundary.
+Thus, if Sonic walks off the left edge or right edge (just before the game ends) of the screen in Act 2, he will fall off the stage.

 |Download Dust Hill Zone